 Date of Authorship for this Version

 Lemar, Anika Singh, "Zoning as Taxidermy: Neighborhood Conservation Districts and the Regulation of Aesthetics" (2015).
 Faculty Scholarship Series.
-Paper 4910.
+4910.